matchID-project/matchID-project.github.io/tutorial.md

 So once evrything is configure you can run the recipe with the green button :
 <img src="assets/images/frontend-recipe-run.png" alt="matchID projects view">

+This run is needed to index the deaths with elasticearch, which will enable a match of up to 98% (recall).

 You can follow the job either directly in the bottom in the 'Real logs':
 <img src="assets/images/frontend-recipe-log.png" alt="matchID projects view">